hidef/hidef.github.io/_posts/2018-06-28-be-a-grafana-power-user.md

 ## 2. Applying transformNull(0) before aggregation changes the meaning of the aggregation

-Always [transformNull(0)](http://graphite.readthedocs.io/en/latest/functions.html#graphite.render.functions.transformNull) (if you are going to) before [movingAvg()](http://graphite.readthedocs.io/en/latest/functions.html#graphite.render.functions.movingAverage), [movingMedian()](http://graphite.readthedocs.io/en/latest/functions.html#graphite.render.functions.movingMedian), or other aggregate functions, otherwise the aggregations will not include the transformed data.
+If you *do* choose to use [transformNull(0)](http://graphite.readthedocs.io/en/latest/functions.html#graphite.render.functions.transformNull), do so before [movingAvg()](http://graphite.readthedocs.io/en/latest/functions.html#graphite.render.functions.movingAverage), [movingMedian()](http://graphite.readthedocs.io/en/latest/functions.html#graphite.render.functions.movingMedian), or other aggregate functions, otherwise the aggregations will not include the transformed data.

 ![The difference between transforming first, or aggregating first](/images/posts/2018-06-28-be-a-grafana-power-user/transformfirst-thenaggregate.png)